 Bertolotti syndrome is the presence of a variation of the fifth lumbar vertebra with a large transverse process, either articulated or fused with the sacral basis or iliac crest, producing a chronic, persistent lower back pain.
 It may also cause isolated L4/5 disc disease.

-Bertolotti described unilateral and bilateral enlargement of the transverse process of the most caudal lumbar vertebra in 1917, which may articulate or fuse with the sacrum or ilium.
+Bertolotti described a unilateral and bilateral enlargement of the transverse process of the most caudal lumbar vertebra in 1917, which may articulate or fuse with the sacrum or ilium.

 The vertebra with an anomalous enlargement of the transverse processes is the most caudal lumbar vertebra and is are also called lumbosacral transitional vertebra.